 Approach

-Kristie Meyer’s photographic approach focuses on capturing the atmosphere of a space — its details, materials, and light — aspects carefully defined by the architectural concept.
-The space shapes the character of the images.
-The intention of each project becomes visible in a quiet, unobtrusive way.
+Kristie Meyer’s photographic approach focuses on capturing the atmosphere of a space, its details, materials, and light, aspects carefully defined by the architectural concept.
+Composition follows the underlying structure of the design and its relationship to context, allowing spatial presence to emerge.
+The intention of each project becomes visible in a composed and unobtrusive manner.

 About